Brochevarevarura: Plot

 Rahul and Vishal both realize that Rahul's phone was dropped at the crash site (Vishal wants to find R3 to get the money back).
-Both race to the crash site and deduce that a mentally-challenged man nearby must've picked up the phone and start hunting for him in the city.
-Meanwhile, one of the thugs gifts Mitra's bag to his daughter.
-R3 and the thug's daughter end up in the same auto-rickshaw and the boy realize that it is Mitra's bag.
-They question his daughter for his whereabouts and track him down.
+Both race to the crash site and deduce that a mentally-challenged man nearby must have picked up the phone and started hunting for him in the city.
+Meanwhile, one of the thugs gives Mithra's bag to his daughter.
+R3 and the thug's daughter end up in the same auto-rickshaw, and the boy realizes that it is Mithra's bag.
+They question his daughter about his whereabouts and track him down.
 Vishal manages to track down the mentally challenged person and chases after him.
 They all run into each other, leading to a fruitless chase.
-Rahul gets away from Vishal and contacts the kidnappers to save Mitra, but the kidnappers do not respond.
+Rahul gets away from Vishal and contacts the kidnappers to save Mithra, but the kidnappers do not respond.

-While transporting Mitra, she creates havoc in the car, which leads them to hit a motorcycle and end up creating a ruckus in public.
-The police arrive to investigate and find and rescue Mitra.
+While transporting Mithra, she creates havoc in the car, leading them to hit a motorcycle and create a ruckus in public.
+The police arrive to investigate and find and rescue Mithra.
 Vishal's mother informs him that their father's operation was completed successfully.
-He realizes that Shalini arranged the money again for his father and thanks her.
+He realizes that Shalini arranged money for his father and thanks her.
 Shalini proposes to Vishal, who, taken aback, asks for more time.
 Shalini reassures him she will do the film regardless.
-Then they receive a parcel, delivered to the hospital, containing the ₹10 lakh that was stolen and an apology note.
+Then they receive a parcel delivered to the hospital.
+Inside is the ₹10 lakh that was stolen and an apology note.

-Srinu makes Radha Krishna realize his mistakes regarding his parenting - he is remorseful.
-In the police station, Mitra contacts Rahul to pick her up, but Rahul refuses and tells her to call her father, telling her that she can make him listen to her, and it is the safest place for her.
-Mitra calls her father, who picks her up from the station.
-He believes Mitra's word and slaps the tuition teacher, and supports his daughter's decision by enrolling her in a classical dance academy.
-Mitra tries to propose to Rahul indirectly but he does not understand her intention.
+Srinu makes Radha Krishna realize his parenting mistakes, and the latter becomes remorseful.
+In the police station, Mithra contacts Rahul to pick her up, but Rahul refuses and tells her to call her father, saying she can make him listen to her, and it is the safest place for her.
+Mithra calls her father, who picks her up from the station.
+He believes Mithra's word, slaps the tuition teacher, and supports his daughter's decision by enrolling her in a classical dance academy.
+Mithra tries to propose to Rahul indirectly, but he does not understand her intention.
 Vishal starts his film with Shalini.
-The film ends with the R3 gang discusses their useless goals in life.
+The film ends with the R3 gang discussing their useless goals in life.